When you were 15 years old, what was your dream?

 Being my first tech startup experience, knowing nothing about how to build an online company properly, it failed.

 It wasn’t scalable.
 I didn’t validate the idea.
 I didn’t know my market well enough.
 I spent too much time making the product “perfect”.

 Short story: I lost the game, but I gained a lot.
-The things I learnt building that company are priceless.
+The things I learned building that company are priceless.

 At the last minute, they invited me to pitch a new startup I was working on at their demo day – even if I wasn’t part of the cohort.

 Other companies had months to prepare, I had 2 weeks.